eaobservatory/hedwig/README.rst

 Requirements
 ~~~~~~~~~~~~

-Hedwig requires Python 2, version 2.7.8 or later.
-Alternatively an
-earlier version of Python 2.7 could be used with the `backports.pbkdf2`
-library.
-It should also run on Python 3, version 3.4 or later.
+Hedwig requires Python 2.7, or Python 3, version 3.4 or later.

 The following Python modules should be installed: